kaloseia/morphe-go/README.md

 # morphe-go

-Implementation wrapper to work with Morphe specification data in the Go programming language
+Implementation wrapper to work with (Morphe specification)[https://github.com/kaloseia/morphe] data in the Go programming language.